-ATTICA, KS - I returned to West Virginia on Friday, after a 3,500 mile storm observing expedition, my first of 2004 and my best ever.
-I thought I would have to observe storms for many, many years before I would see photogenic tornadoes, a multiple-tornado day, and a close tornado - close enough to hear the sound.
+ATTICA, KS - I returned to West Virginia on Friday, after a 3,500 mile storm photography expedition, my first of 2004 and my best ever.
+I thought I would have to photograph storms for many, many years before I would see photogenic tornadoes, a multiple-tornado day, and a close tornado - close enough to hear the sound.
 I never imagined I would be blessed with all three of these with my first-ever tornadoes on May 12, 2004.

 This phenomenal day began for me at 6:00AM in Watertown, South Dakota on May 12.
 StreetAtlas had calculated a 12 hour drive to Wichita, Kansas, my original target for the day.
 I had finished my SD chase at midnight the previous day (more on that later in another report), which also began at 6AM after the first of two 5-hour sleep nights and all-day drives from West Virginia to Wisconsin, then Wisconsin to SD.
 I figured I would make it to Wichita at around 6PM, possibly getting there an hour or two after initiation and hopefully having time to get to a storm before dark.